 We put our bug house by our woodpile, but you can also add them to a garden!
 Find a nice dark place with a bit of shelter.
 Bugs will prefer damper surroundings but you don’t want your insect hotel to flood either.
 Look for a hollowed out log and place it near it or under a bush.

-What Kind of Bug is This in My House?
+What Kind of Bug Is This In My House?

 Depending on where you live and how big your bug hotel is, the following bugs (insects, spiders, millipedes) may visit you!